mongodb/genny/docs/generated/workloads.md

 plans are blocking and return as many documents as possible, multiplanning will hit "max works" instead of EOF of numToReturn.
 This maximizes the overhead of multiplanning on both classic and SBE.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.

 ## [ClusteredCollection](https://www.github.com/mongodb/genny/blob/master/src/workloads/query/multiplanner/ClusteredCollection.yml)